github/docs/content/osmand/widgets/info-widgets.md

 *_An “altitude” is the vertical measurement measured from a specific datum or plane, which is mostly sea level.
 Hence, an altitude is users height from mean sea level (also known as 0 feet)._* <br>

 It has three states: <br>
-* Show – allows user to see Altitude widget on the map <br>
+* {% data variables.android-values.shared_string_show %} – allows user to see Altitude widget on the map <br>
-* Hide – allows user to hide Altitude widget from the map <br>
+* {% data variables.android-values.rendering_category_hide %} – allows user to hide Altitude widget from the map <br>
-* Collapse – allows user to see Altitude widget on the map and hide it when it is not used <br>
+* {% data variables.android-values.shared_string_collapse %} – allows user to see Altitude widget on the map and hide it when it is not used <br>

 *_OsmAnd takes attitude data from a device.
 And the device takes them from the chip which is responsible for GPS_* <br>